 Speaking of hubs, if you get serious about this whole smart home plan, you may want to consider getting one.
 I use both the Wink 2 ($99) and the SmartThings ($85) hub.
 And for 90% of you, I’m going to recommend the Wink 2 hub, both because it’s the easiest to work with and because it has better uptime.
 SmartThings is for those of you who want to program custom apps, download drivers to increase functionality of your devices, and generally spend a lot of time customizing your smart home.
 If you aren’t excited about spending a few hours every few weeks customizing your smart home automations and changing devices, the SmartThings hub is not for you.

 In the home security and access category there are so many contenders that it’s tough to pick just a few.
 However, based on my criteria of owning it for more than a year and spending my own money on it, I’ll start by recommending the Chamberlain MyQ garage door opener ($80).
 Not because I want to open my garage door from my app instead of the HomeLink function in my car, but because I can set it to tell me when my garage door has been open for more than 10 minutes.
+This is important for me because someone has broken in by breaking and opening my garage door.
+They stole quite a lot and I had to look for someone who did Garage Door Repair in West Chester.
 I also gave one to my in-laws so they could confirm their garage door is closed as they drive away from their home.
 As a bonus, the MyQ links up with the Wink 2 hub, which enables the door opening to be used as a trigger to turn on my porch lights after dark.
 I’ve had the MyQ since 2014 and I’ve so far had to change the battery in the sensor once.

 The other access technology I get the most questions about are door locks.
 I’ve tried a great number of connected door locks, but the one I own is the Kwikset Z-wave lock.
 It’s located on the door that leads into the garage.
 Admittedly, I rarely use the connectivity; my family likes it largely because of the keypad.
 I highly recommend keypad locks.
 I change the battery on the lock about every six months, and every four months when it’s super cold (the cold sucks batteries dry).
 The only place I don’t have a connected lock is on my front door; the locking mechanism on it is weird.
 It frustrates me to no end, though, because I’d love to ditch my key.